pardot/wp-embed-infographic/readme.md

 Initial release.

 ## Upgrade Notice

+### 1.1.1
+This updates fixes a bug for sites changing wpautop() around.
+1.1 is a complete refactoring: default styling is removed, changing the image size is improved, and filters were added.
+Bugs for themes without jQuery were also fixed.

 ### 1.1
 This update is a complete refactoring: default styling is removed, changing the image size is improved, and filters were added.
 Bugs for themes without jQuery were also fixed.